runny-yolk/fquery/README.md

 Useful if you need a thin utility for prototyping, or you're building A/B tests for the web, and need utilities, and don't want to add too much bulk.
 It's also highly extensible.

-Disclaimer: While this tool is is very versatile and powerful, that comes at a cost, which is that it can be fragile if not used in the right way, and is *barely* type-controlled.
-This is why it's reccomended for use for small or controlled use cases.
-Probably best not  use it in production.
-Although, maybe this applies to all JavaScript.

 ## How to use it
 The fQuery function is put on the global variable `fQuery`.
 For a more jQuery-like experience, you could do `window.$ = fQuery`.
 This isn't done by default, to make fQuery non-conflicting by default.